develhope-java23/EsercitazioniCheckpoint2/Simulazione7.md

 - getEnergy(): int
 2. Declare a class Engine with the following attributes and methods
 - energy: int
-- fuels: List<Fuel>
+- fuels: List\<Fuel\>
 - capacity: int
 - insert(Fuel): bool
   - Adds the Fuel object to fuels.
   - Returns false if the number of fuels inserted is already equal to capacity, otherwise inserts the fuel to the list and returns true
-- turnOn(): List<Integer>
+- turnOn(): int
   - Launches an exception if the list fuels is empty
-  - Adds the return value of getEnergy() of every item in fuels to energy, then empties fuels and returns a List of integers containing the energy values of every fuel object that was present in the list.
+  - Adds the return value of getEnergy() of every item in fuels to energy, then empties fuels and returns the total amount of energy added in the process.
 3. Declare the following classes representing fuels:
 - Diesel
-  - getEnergy() returns 20
+  - getEnergy() returns 50
 - Battery
   - has an integer attribute “capacity”
+  - The capacity is initialized by passing its value to the constructor.
+If the value of the parameter is not positive, launch an exception.
   - getEnergy() returns the value of capacity.
-If capacity is 0, an exception is thrown.
 4. Implement a main method where:
-- An Engine object is allocated
+- An Engine object with capacity 3 is allocated
-- An HashSet of 4 Fuels objects is allocated.
-One of them should be a battery with zero capacity.
+- An ArrayList of 4 Fuels objects is allocated.
+One of them should be a battery.
-- The set of Fuels is printed to screen.
+- The list of Fuels is printed to screen.
-- All objects of the list are loaded into the Engine through the insert(...) method.
+- All of the objects in the list are loaded into the Engine through the insert(...) method.
+Print a message communicating if each object has been inserted or not.
 - The turnOn() method is called and the return value is saved into a variable, which is suddenly printed to screen.
-If an exception is thrown then a message must be printed on screen.
-- The sum of the list of integers returned by turnOn() is printed to screen.

 ## SQL
 Given the following table:
 ```